MarkRBest/markrbest.github.io/_posts/2024-05-13-message-arrival-rates-and-latency.md

 So if this is a problem, what are the potential fixes?

 1. Be faster
-2. Triage messages and conflate messages.
+2. Triage and conflate messages.
 This is only really possible with order book data using seq locks
 3. Subscribe to less data
 4. Parallelize parts of the pipeline that are pre strategy/risk engine